linusyang92/marlin/README.md

 #marlin
 Marlin provides an easy way to generate a `Packages.gz` file for your Cydia/apt repository.

-This package runs on Mac, Linux, and Windows (dpkg and Cygwin not needed).
+This package runs on Mac, Linux, and Windows.

+##Advantages over `dpkg-scanpackages`
+- No need to install `dpkg`, `perl`, or any other utility that you don't really need
+- Standalone binary, no dependancies
+- Cross platform compatibility
+- very fast

 ##Installing
 Golang must be installed correctly on your computer in order to compile Marlin correctly.